Arithmetic diagonal cycles on unitary Shimura varieties: The conjectures for the arithmetic intersection pairing

 \begin{remark} Let $F_0 = \BQ$ and assume that $\CM_{K_\wtHG^\bm}(\wtHG)$ is non-compact.
 Then the closure in the toroidal compactification \cite[\S 2]{Ho-kr2} of $\CM_{K_\wtHG^\bm}(\wtHG)$ of the support of the intersection of the cycles $z_{K_\wtHG^\bm}$ and $R(f) z_{K_\wtHG^\bm}$ does not meet the boundary.
 Indeed, this follows from Theorem \ref{int generic}(\ref{int generic iii}) because the basic locus of $\CM_{K_\wtHG^\bm}(\wtHG)\otimes_{O_E} \kappa_{\nu}$ does not meet the boundary. \end{remark}

 The proof of Theorem \ref{int generic} will be based on the following lemma.

-\begin{lemma} Let $k$ be an algebraically closed field which is an $O_E$-algebra, with corresponding place $\nu$ of $E$.
-Let $(A_0, \iota_0)$ be an abelian variety with $O_F$-action with Kottwitz condition of signature $((0, 1)_{\varphi\in\Phi})$, cf.\ \eqref{KottwitzA0}, and let $(A, \iota)$ be an abelian variety with $O_F$-action with Kottwitz condition of type $r$ as in Remark \ref{Kottwitzr}.
+\begin{lemma} Let $k$ be an algebraically closed field which is an $O_E$-algebra.
+Let $(A_0, \iota_0)$ be an abelian variety with $O_F$-action with Kottwitz condition of signature $((0, 1)_{\varphi\in\Phi})$, cf.\ \eqref{KottwitzA0}, and let $(A, \iota)$ be an abelian variety with $O_F$-action with Kottwitz condition of type $r$ as in Remark \ref{M remarks}(\ref{Kottwitzr}).
 Assume there exists an $F$-linear isogeny

-Then $k$ is of positive characteristic $p$, where $p$ is the residue characteristic of $\nu$.
-Furthermore, the place $v_0$ of $F_0$ induced by $\nu$ is non-split in $F$, and the isogeny classes of $A_0$ and $A$ only depend on the CM type $\Phi$.
+Then $k$ is of positive characteristic $p$.
+Let $\nu$ be the corresponding place of $E$.
+The place $v_0$ of $F_0$ induced by $\nu$ is non-split in $F$, and the isogeny classes of $A_0$ and $A$ only depend on the CM type $\Phi$.
 If $v_0$ is the only place of $F_0$ above $p$, then $A_0$ and $A$ are supersingular. \end{lemma} \begin{proof} We prove the first statement by contradiction.
 Assume that $k$ is of characteristic zero.
 Then an isogeny as above induces an $F\otimes k$-linear isomorphism

 Such an isomorphism cannot exist due to the different Kottwitz conditions on $A_0^n$ and $A$.